stefonarch/LXQt-Wayland-files/README.md

 ### lxqt-panel

-'lxqt-panel' can be started if "Desktop switcher" plugin is removed from config file first.
+`lxqt-panel` can be started if the "Desktop switcher" plugin is removed from config file first.
 Positioning, taskbar and some few other plugins do not work.
-Menu and notification area do.
+For a working configuration with replacement for kbindicator see  `panel.conf`, add a window rule for placing at top.
+Menu and notification area do work fine.

 ### Yatbfw